Samuel Kassow: Early life

 Kassow was born in a displaced persons' camp in Stuttgart, Germany.
-His mother survived because a classmate hid her and her sister in a dug-out underneath the barn on his family's farm; his father was arrested by the Russians and spent the duration of the war in a Soviet prison camp.
+His mother survived because she, along with her sister, was hidden in a dug-out underneath a barn on a classmate's family's farm; his father was arrested by the Soviets and spent the duration of the war in a Soviet prison camp.

 Kassow grew up in New Haven, Connecticut.

 Education

-In 1966, Kassow earned his B.A. from Trinity College, Hartford, Connecticut.
+Kassow graduated from the Watkinson School in Hartford, Connecticut in 1962.
+In 1966, he earned his B.A. from Trinity College, Hartford, Connecticut.
 In 1968, Kassow earned a M.Sc. from the London School of Economics.
-In 1976, Kassow earned a Ph.D. from Princeton University.
+In 1976, he earned a Ph.D. from Princeton University.

 Career

 Kassow was the Charles Northam Professor at Trinity College for many years.

 Kassow was a consultant to the Museum of History of the Polish Jews, which opened on the site of the Warsaw Ghetto, and was responsible for two of the eight core exhibitions.

 In his book, Who Will Write Our History?
 Rediscovering a Hidden Archive From the Warsaw Ghetto, Kassow speaks about the importance of preserving historical documents and the past.
 He describes the historical events going on during World War II in the 1940s that affected and eventually eliminated the Warsaw Ghetto.
 His main focus is the Ringelblum Archive created in absolute secrecy by a small group of people that lived in the Warsaw Ghetto which were uncovered and studied about ten years later.

 In 2014, Indiana University Press and the United States Holocaust Museum published The Clandestine History of the Kovno Jewish Ghetto Police, with an introduction by Kassow.

 His 2007 book Who Will Write Our History was adapted into a documentary film of the same title, directed by Roberta Grossman and produced by Nancy Spielberg.
 It was released in 2018.